-2.4 INDUSTRY AND TRADE
+2.4 Industry and Trade

 Economists have found that poor nations can progress only if they have a good industrial sector.
 Industry provides employment which is more stable than the employment in agriculture; it promotes modernisation and overall prosperity.
-It is for this reason that the five year plans placed a lot of emphasis on industrial development.
+It is for this reason that the five year plans place a lot of emphasis on industrial development.
 You might have studied in the previous chapter that, at the time of independence, the variety of industries was very narrow

-A group of students may visit an agricultural farm, prepare a case study on the method of farming used, that is, types of seeds, fertilisers, machines, means of irrigation, cost involved, marketable surplus and income earned.
-It will be beneficial if the changes in cultivation methods could be collected from an elderly member of the farming family

-- (a) Discuss the findings in your class. - (b) The different groups can then prepare a chart showing variations in cost of production, productivity, use of seeds, fertilisers, means of irrigation, time taken, marketable surplus and income of the family. - Collect newspaper cuttings related to the World Bank, International Monetary Fund, World Trade Organisation (and meets of G7, G8, G10 countries).
-Discuss the views shared by the developed and developing countries on farm subsidies. - Prepare pie charts on the occupational structure of the Indian economy available in the following table.
-Discuss the possible reasons for the change in the shape of pies.
+- A group of students may visit an agricultural farm, prepare a case study on the method of farming used, that is, types of seeds, fertilisers, machines, means of irrigation, cost involved, marketable surplus and income earned.
+It will be beneficial if the changes in cultivation methods could be collected from an elderly member of the farming family - (a) Discuss the findings in your class. - (b) The different groups can then prepare a chart showing variations in cost of production, productivity, use of seeds, fertilisers, means of irrigation, time taken, marketable surplus and income of the family. - Collect newspaper cuttings related to the World Bank, International Monetary Fund, World Trade Organisation (and meets of G7, G8, G10 countries).
+Discuss the views shared by the developed and developing countries on farm subsidies. - ▶ Prepare pie charts on the occupational structure of the Indian economy available in the following table.